NLnetLabs/krill/doc/development/multi_user/authentication.md

 ### Storing session state

-Unlike with the `MasterTokenAuthProvider` where the user identity and attributes are implicitly "master-token" and "role=admin" respectively, the `ConfigFileAuthProvider` and `OpenIDConnectAuthProvider` cannot know the identity and user attributes from an arbitrary bearer token.
+Unlike with the `AdminTokenAuthProvider` where the user identity and attributes are implicitly "admin-token" and "role=admin" respectively, the `ConfigFileAuthProvider` and `OpenIDConnectAuthProvider` cannot know the identity and user attributes from an arbitrary bearer token.
 They need therefore to store these details somewhere.